Busy Philipps

 Elizabeth Jean "Busy" Philipps (born June 25, 1979) is an American actress.
-She is best known for her roles on the television series Freaks and Geeks (1999–2000), Dawson's Creek (2001–2003), and ER (2006–2007), and for her portrayal of Laurie Keller on the ABC series Cougar Town (2009–2015), for which she received the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series.
-She has also appeared in supporting roles in numerous films, such as The Smokers (2000), Home Room (2002), White Chicks (2004), Made of Honor (2008), He's Just Not That Into You (2009), The Gift (2015), and I Feel Pretty (2018).
+She is best known for her roles on the television series Freaks and Geeks (1999–2000), Dawson's Creek (2001–2003), and ER (2006–2007), and for her portrayal of Laurie Keller on the ABC/TBS television sitcom Cougar Town (2009–2015), for which she received the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series.

+Phillips has also appeared in supporting roles in films, including The Smokers (2000), Home Room (2002), White Chicks (2004), Made of Honor (2008), He's Just Not That Into You (2009), The Gift (2015), and I Feel Pretty (2018).
 From 2018 to 2019, Philipps hosted her own television talk show Busy Tonight, on E!.
 From 2021 to 2024, she starred on the Peacock / Netflix original series Girls5eva.

 Early life

 Philipps was born in Oak Park, Illinois, a suburb of Chicago.
 She received the nickname "Busy" as a child; sources conflict on whether the nickname came from her parents or a babysitter named Susie.
 She said on her late-night talk show, Busy Tonight, that her mother gave her the nickname, but during her book tour said that her babysitter had given it to her.
 This was clarified on an episode of Comedy Bang!
 Bang! when she confirmed to host Scott Aukerman that it was her babysitter.
 Philipps was raised in Scottsdale, Arizona, where she graduated from Chaparral High School.

 Philipps attended Loyola Marymount University at the same time as Colin Hanks and Freaks and Geeks costar Linda Cardellini.
 She then dated Hanks for several years, after they left school.
+Philipps did not complete her degree program.